Over the course of the last 10 years I have been uploading stock footage from Palau to one particular agency.

 Using drones for conservation filmmaking

 By keeping a large distance between what we suspected was an animal and the boat and flying the gap between, we managed to position the drone over a herd of 15.
 This sort of number in one area at one time is almost unheard of in contemporary Palau.
 It gave us valuable insight into a possible local population size and age make-up.
 The use of a light, reasonably quiet drone allows us to observe these animals relatively closely without disturbing them.
 This is extremely important in the study of animal behavior.
 Any disturbance can change the animal’s natural behavior.
-The gyro stabilized High Resolution cameras available now are perfect for recording footage or taking photos at distances well over 1km from the pilot.
+The gyro stabilized High Resolution cameras available now are perfect for recording footage or taking photos at distances well over 1km from the pilot. or further reading on filming with drones you can check out this article.

 Geographic distribution and behavior